G-Core/product-documentation/documentation/cloud/logging-as-a-service/configure-logging-and-view-your-logs.md

 <expandable-element title="What is a namespace">

-Previously, when activating Logging, you could see a non-human-readable string, e.g., ```cbc25c71af8d4f7ca6cbbcdc5a4d68fe.your-topic``` as a *namespace* that is used as prefixed for topics.
+Previously, when activating Managed Logging, you could see a non-human-readable string, e.g., ```cbc25c71af8d4f7ca6cbbcdc5a4d68fe.your-topic``` as a *namespace* that is used as prefixed for topics.
 To make this process more user-friendly, we created the possibility of making human-readable namespaces, e.g., ```namespace123.your-topic```.

 **Note**: You can only create a namespace for a new project where the default value is not set up.